-Try this single-player addition game!
-All you need is a deck of playing cards to get started.
-Try to find sums of 10, 20, or 30 in order to clear cards.
-Practice your adding, and double check your work.
-If you can clear all of the cards, you’ll win!
-"Ten-Twenty-Thirty" is a great way to have fun while practicing simple addition facts.
-After you've mastered the directions, check out the variations for new ways to play.
+Trying to find sums of groups of multiples is a great way to practice your addition.
+Be sure to double check your work.
+If you can clear all of the cards, you win!
+This game is a great way to have fun while practicing simple addition facts.
+After you've mastered the directions, invent some new ways to play.

 What You Need:

 - Have your child shuffle the deck.
 Explain that aces = 1 and all face cards = 10.